|Riding Style||All Mountain|

 Set Up: 22.5” Centered 15 front -15 back

-Approximate Weight: Feels light but not chattery and whimpy like some ultralight boards can.
+Approximate Weight: Feels light but not chattery and wimpy like some ultralight boards can.

 Sizing: I feel torn between the 155 and 158 for my specs.
-I’m kind of leaning towards a 158 but the 155 was soo much fun.
-Overall the 155 and 158 seem to top out at a size 10 boot and anything after that I’d probably go with the wider sizes.
+After time on both, I prefer the 158 over the 155 as it’s still very fast edge to edge and feels like it fits my overall specs very well.
+I would like the 155 a little better for riding the pipe or just having something a little more spinny.
+Overall the 155 and 158 seem to top out at a size 10 boot and anything after that I’d probably go with the wide.

 On Snow Feel: Very stable but not catchy.
 Super easy to one foot, flat base and not have the Yes Basic Decade auto-spin on you.